parkerlreed/ultrashit/README.md

 </p>

 ## Features
-* Vanilla Atmosphere
+* Vanilla flavored shit
-* All required sigpatches for Atmosphere + Hekate.
+* All required suppositories for taking a shit
-* SX OS
+* ShitX OS
-* Up-to-date packages
+* Shit-to-date packages
-* Splash screens and instant launch
+* Shit screens and instant shit
-* Background FTP-Server
+* Background SHIT-Server
-* Drag and drop
+* Shit and shit
-* A very handsome bootlogo by Team Xecuter and GaryOPA
+* A very shitty bootlogo by Team SHITcecuter and SHITOPA
-* The latest and best homebrew from blawar
+* The latest and best shit from shit-user
-* Always boot payload.bin from root of sd, even reboot-to-payload!
+* Always shit payload.bin from root of shitd, even reboot-to-shit!
 * **and much more!**

 ## How to use
 1.)
-Back up your sdcard (Nintendo folder) if you are setting up emunand.
+Back up your shit (SHITendo folder) if you are setting up shitnand.

 2.)
-Copy files to sdcard, launch payload.bin from root of SD.
+Copy files to shitcard, launch shit.bin from root of ShitD.

 3.)
-Set up emunand on hidden partition in SX OS (hold vol+ after selecting SX OS in hekate), copy files back to sd card afterwards.
+Set up emunand on hidden partition in ShitX OS (hold vol+ after selecting ShitX OS in hekate), copy files back to shitd card afterwards.

 4.)
-Boot into emunand through hekate and install incognito (SX OS or Atmosphere works for this) to prevent bans.
+Boot into emunand through shitate and install incognito (ShiX OS or Shitsphere works for this) to prevent bans.

-## Credits
-* ReSwitched (Atmosphere)
-* AtlasNX (Kosmos)
-* Mattytrog (payload.bin chainloader)
-* Thom (Ultrasphere)
-* jakibaki (sysftpd)
-* blawar (tinfoil, incognito)
-* GBATemp user HRudyPlayZ (Banner and bootlogo)
-* /hbg/
-* Dalai Lama
-* GaryOPA & Team Xecuter